aspeakman/DBTruck3/README.md

 so you can use bizarre table and column names, like `no^[hs!'e]?'sf_"&'`

 ### Retrieving
-The `dump` command retrieves an entire table, but you can also use the `select` command if you want to retrieve parts of a data table based on some filtering conditions.
+The `Store.dump` command retrieves an entire table, but you can also use the `select` command if you want to retrieve parts of a data table based on some filtering conditions.
 You can also retrieve a subset of columns by specifiying a `fields` list.
 Example: